The Hawker Hurricane - the RAF's forgotten fighter star of the Battle of Britain.

 2006 - 12th May - First flight after restoration.

-USA (Virginia) - Hurricane XIIb – RCAF5667 (N943HH) (airworthy) - at the Fighter Factory, Virginia Beach Airport & Museum, Virginia Beach, Virginia.
-The aircraft was built by the Canadian Car and Foundry Company Ltd. in 1943 and served until 1946.
+USA (Virginia) - Hurricane XIIb – RCAF5667 (N943HH) (airworthy) - at the Military Aviation Museum, Virginia Beach Airport & Museum, Virginia Beach, Virginia.

 Showing "DZ-O" and "V6793" in 2008.